single-spa/single-spa/docs/single-spa-api.md

 ```

 ## registerApplication
-`registerApplication(name, activeWhen)` is the most important api your single spa config will use.
+`registerApplication(name, whereToGetApplication, activeWhen)` is the most important api your single spa config will use.
 It is described in detail inside of the [single-spa-config.md docs](/docs/single-spa-config.md#registering-applications)

 ## declareChildApplication